How to add different signatures to the first and subsequent messages

 To configure the program for this scenario, you need to create two separate client-side signature rules with identical groups of senders but different signature templates.
 Then, select which template will be used as the default one for new emails and which when you are replying or forwarding messages.
 To do this:

-Open the Manage Signatures App and create a new client-side signature rule and name it (e.g. Signature for new emails), as shown in Fig. 5.
+Create a new client-side signature rule and name it (e.g. Signature for new emails), as shown in Fig. 5.
 Configure the conditions and exceptions on the Senders tab as required.
 Learn more

 Go to the Design tab and create or edit an existing signature template as discussed, here.